charika123/DetroitKhatra/README.md

 # Detroit Khatra
 My first ever website!
+A multipage website created for Wayne State University's Bollywood fusion competitive dance team, Detroit Khatra.
-A multipage website created using HTML and CSS made as the final project for my Intro to Web Technology class.
+Created using HTML and CSS made as the final project for my Intro to Web Technology class.
 Remade using code from other users and added functionalities, animations, and parallax scrolling.